 It was built using Ruby on Rails.
 First software as a service (SaaS) based project management solution of its kind.
 Features include smart scheduling, resource management, cross-project visibility, contextual collaboration, integrated time & budget tracking, advanced analytics, calendar sync, API & Integrations and security etc.

 LiquidPlanner was the first recipient of capital from the Seattle-based Alliance of Angels seed fund in June 2009.

 Tuleap is a libre and open-source project management system that enables managers and developers to utilize diverse development methodologies.
 It is an enterprise alternative solution to tools like CollabNet, Jira, and Confluence, Crucible.
-It is used by Fortune 500 companies and open source projects.
-It integrates forge system functionalities that enable teams to manage software sources, share technical or project documentation, track bugs, consolidate customers/developers or third-party communications.
+It is used by Fortune 500 companies and open-source projects.
+It integrates forge system functionalities that enable teams to manage software sources, share technical or project documentation, track bugs, and consolidate customers/developers or third-party communications.
 Scrum workspaces can also be created.